Q&As - HOT TOPICS

 Do people still like to see the Twin Towers rebuilt?

+The Twin Towers Alliance since 2003 has collected more than nine thousand signatures from 9/11 familes and the wider American community who explicity support a restoration of the twins.
 In 2005, MSNBC conducted a simple poll where 80% of 3483 respondents agreed to a new Twin Towers plan.
-A front cover from a newspaper from July 14th 2002 read "Half of New York wants the Twin Towers rebuilt"
+A front cover from a New York Post newspaper from July 14th 2002 read "Half of New York wants the Twin Towers rebuilt".

 Is this project really feasible?